-This section details the unpacking of the SG4300 Series appliance.
+This section details the unpacking of the SG3200 Series appliance.
 Open the packaging box used for shipping and carefully unpack the contents.
-The box should contain the following:
+The delivered product packaging should contain the following:

-- 1. The Clavister SG4300 Series appliance.
+- 1. The Clavister SG3200 Series appliance.

-- 2. A mounting kit for 19" racks.
-The side brackets for this kit are already attached but can be removed for flat surface operation.
+- 2. A mounting kit for 19 inch racks.

-- 3. Attachable rubber feet for flat-surface mounting.

-- 4. An Ethernet cable.
+- 3. An Ethernet cable.

-- 5. A RS-232 null-modem cable.
+- 4. A RS-232 null-modem cable.

-- 6. A Power cord.
+- 5. A Power cord.

-- 7. A CD-ROM containing:
+- 6. A CD-ROM containing:

-- Clavister software.
+- · Clavister software.

 - Product documentation in PDF format.

+- 7. A printed guide for getting started.

 Figure 1.1.
-An Unpacked Clavister SG4300 Series Appliance
+An Unpacked Clavister SG3200 Series Appliance